The Architecture of Agency Volume 3 Minds and Agents

 Saying what a mind is a subsystem of still leaves open what kind of thing the subsystem is.
 The answer is best built from the ground up, one rung at a time, each rung adding exactly one capability to the one below.

 A program encodes a process.
-Unlike a bare function it can maintain internal state, branch on conditions, and produce side effects.
-It is a mapping with a memory and a course of action — dynamism enters the picture.
+It may maintain internal state, branch on conditions, and produce side effects.

-A simulation is a recursive program put to a particular use: modeling the state transitions of a dynamic system.
-Each iteration computes the next state from the current one and feeds it back around.
-Run the loop and a model of a world unfolds in step with — or ahead of — the world itself.
-This is the rung where computation starts mirroring something, where the loop becomes a stand-in for a piece of reality that can be probed, rewound, and run forward into futures that have not happened yet.
+A simulation is a program put to a particular use: modeling the state transitions of a dynamic system.
+It may update a state repeatedly, incorporate stochastic events, or interact with live inputs.
+Run it and a model of a world unfolds in step with — or ahead of — the world itself.

 And then the last rung.
 A mind is a recursive simulation of agency: a simulation, maintained by an agent, whose subject matter is the agent itself in interaction with its environment — and, crucially, in interaction with itself.
 It models the vehicle it drives, forecasts that vehicle’s encounters with the world, evaluates the alternatives, and feeds the results back into the vehicle’s actual behavior.
 It is not a passive picture hung inside the skull; it actively shapes what the agent does next.
 A mind is a self-referential predictive control system — a control loop that includes itself among the things it controls.
 That control loops must run on models is the argument of control requires models; the mind is the special case in which the model’s domain has expanded to swallow the modeler.